Probing gauge-Higgs Unification models at the ILC with quark-antiquark forward-backward asymmetry at center-of-mass energies above the Z mass: Theory

 $\Aone:\theta_{H}=0.0917,m_{KK}=8.81$ TeV$\rightarrow m_{Z^{1}}=7.19$ TeV; $\Atwo:\theta_{H}=0.0737,m_{KK}=10.3$ TeV$\rightarrow m_{Z^{1}}=8.52$ TeV, where $Z^{1}$ is the first KK $Z$ boson.
 The masses of the first KK $\gamma$ and $Z_R$ bosons are similar to those of the first KK $Z$ boson.
 The parameters are chosen such that the couplings of the SM-like $Z$ boson to fermions (other than the top quark) agree with current measurements within one part in $10^4$.
 The values of $m_{KK}$ and $\theta_H$ for which the top quark and the Higgs boson masses and electroweak symmetry breaking can be realized are strongly restricted.
 The $m_{KK}$ value in the parameter set $A_2$ is at the maximum reachable in the \Amodel.

 In the $B$ model~\cite{Funatsu:2019xwr}, which is inspired by grand unification, the quark-lepton multiplets are introduced in spinor, vector, and singlet representations of $SO(5)$.
 More specifically, this model is constructed as a low-energy effective description of the $SO(11)$ gauge-Higgs grand unification model on the RS warped space \cite{Hosotani:2015hoa,Furui:2016owe}, and the representations of $SU(3)_c$, $SO(5)_W$, and $U(1)_X$ that can be introduced are strongly restricted by $SO(11)$ gauge symmetry.
-The non-observation of $Z^{\prime}$ and $W^{\prime}$ signals at LHC implies limits $\theta_{H}\lesssim 0.10$, $m_{KK}\gtrsim 13$ TeV \cite{Funatsu:2021yrh}.
-In this paper, six parameter sets of the $B$ model, $B_j^\pm$ ($j=1,2,3$), are adopted as benchmark points \cite{Funatsu:2023jng,Yamatsu:2023bde} \footnote{The parameter sets $B_1^\pm$, $B_2^\pm$, and $B_3^\pm$ correspond to $A^\pm$, $B^\pm$, and $C^\pm$ in \cite{Funatsu:2023jng,Yamatsu:2023bde}, respectively.} : $B_1^\pm$: $\theta_{H}=0.10,m_{KK}=13$ TeV$\rightarrow m_{Z^{1}}=10.2$ TeV; $B_2^\pm$: $\theta_{H}=0.07,m_{KK}=19$ TeV$\rightarrow m_{Z^{1}}=14.9$ TeV; $B_3^\pm$: $\theta_{H}=0.05,m_{KK}=25$ TeV$\rightarrow m_{Z^{1}}=19.6$ TeV; where the superscripts $\pm$ indicate the sign of the lepton bulk masses.
+The non-observation of $Z^{\prime}$ and $W^{\prime}$ signals at LHC implies limits $\theta_{H}\lesssim 0.10$, $m_{KK}\gtrsim 13$ TeV \cite{Funatsu:2021yrh}. \todo{At the High-Luminosity LHC with an integrated luminosity of 3000 $fb^{-1}$ and $\sqrt{s}=14$ TeV, it may be possible to search up to $m_{ KK}\simeq 22$ TeV for the GHU $B$ model~\cite{Funatsu:2021yrh}.
+However, in the studies of Ref.~\cite{Funatsu:2021yrh}, background processes are ignored, and the acceptances and efficiency are not taken into account.} In this paper, six parameter sets of the $B$ model, $B_j^\pm$ ($j=1,2,3$), are adopted as benchmark points \cite{Funatsu:2023jng,Yamatsu:2023bde} \footnote{The parameter sets $B_1^\pm$, $B_2^\pm$, and $B_3^\pm$ correspond to $A^\pm$, $B^\pm$, and $C^\pm$ in \cite{Funatsu:2023jng,Yamatsu:2023bde}, respectively.} : $B_1^\pm$: $\theta_{H}=0.10,m_{KK}=13$ TeV$\rightarrow m_{Z^{1}}=10.2$ TeV; $B_2^\pm$: $\theta_{H}=0.07,m_{KK}=19$ TeV$\rightarrow m_{Z^{1}}=14.9$ TeV; $B_3^\pm$: $\theta_{H}=0.05,m_{KK}=25$ TeV$\rightarrow m_{Z^{1}}=19.6$ TeV; where the superscripts $\pm$ indicate the sign of the lepton bulk masses.
 The bulk masses of the quarks are negative in all parameter sets since very light vector-like quarks appear when the bulk masses of the quarks are taken to be positive.
 Model parameters are chosen such that $Z$ couplings to fermions (other than the top quark) agree with the SM within one part in $10^3$.
 These models make use of the so-called 4D bare Weinberg angle (a projection of the electroweak mixing angle), which is defined such that all the parameter sets in the \Bmodel predict values of \AFB$(e^-e^+\rightarrow \mu^-\mu^+)$ compatible with current best measurements~\cite{Funatsu:2020haj}.
 For $B_j^+$, the coupling of right-handed electron to the $Z'$ boson is larger than that of the left-handed electron; for $B_j^-$, the coupling of left-handed electron to $Z'$ boson is larger than that of the right-handed electron.